Latest

 Boosts Muscle Recovery

-Also, a 2023 study had 36 young men do an evening workout, then drink either 45 grams of casein, 45 grams of whey, or a calorie-free drink.
+Also, the journal Sports Medicine’s 2023 study had 36 young men do an evening workout, then drink either 45 grams of casein, 45 grams of whey, or a calorie-free drink.
 The results showed that both protein groups had better muscle recovery and growth than the group without protein.
 It was also the first study to show that pre-bed protein can help build mitochondria, the parts of muscle cells that use oxygen, after endurance training.

-Another study from 2012 had 16 men do a nighttime workout and then take a recovery drink.
+Another Medicine & Science in Sports & Exercise study published in 2012 had 16 men do a nighttime workout and then take a recovery drink.
 Before bed, half of them had 40 grams of casein, and the rest got a placebo.
 Those who had casein protein had higher amino acid levels throughout the night, leading to a 26% increase in overall protein synthesis and a 22% boost in muscle protein synthesis, compared to the placebo group.

 In short, consuming protein before bedtime, especially casein, can significantly support overnight recovery and muscle growth.
 It also supports energy metabolism during sleep, leading to a more complete recovery for the body.